-36. The Committee further analysed the requested net increases in staff costs for 2020 by comparing them to the 2019 approved level, after taking into account the increases derived from the revised UN Common System Package, as shown in Table 2 below.
-EXPlanation of the UNCSThe Committee noted that the Court requested for 2020 a net increase in staff costs of €2,001.7 thousand compared to the 2019 approved budget.
+36. The Committee further analysed the requested net increases in staff costs for 2020 by comparing them to the 2019 approved level, after taking into account the increases derived from the revised UN Common System Package, as shown in table 2 below.
+The Committee noted that the Court requested for 2020 a net increase in staff costs of $\pounds$ 2,001.7 thousand compared to the 2019 approved budget.